MetaMudraGames/Orbital-judgement-day/IDENTITY/IDENTITY_CARD_SPEC.md

 ║   ▪ Your performance metrics                                    ║
 ║   ▪ Your ethical reasoning patterns                             ║
 ║   ▪ Your observable traits under pressure                       ║
-║   ▪ The Operator's summary of your game                   ║
-║   ▪ Your own words, thrown back at you                          ║ ║   ▪ A tamper-proof verification signature                     ║
+║   ▪ The Operator's narrative summary of your game               ║ ║   ▪ Your best and worst moments, in your own words              ║ ║   ▪ A tamper-proof verification signature                       ║
 ║                                                                 ║
-║   The card is portable across MetaMudra games.                  ║ ║   The Operator remembers everyone.                              ║ ║                                                                 ║
+║   The card is portable across MetaMudra games.                  ║ ║   Present it in future games to shift challenges.               ║ ║   The Operator remembers everyone.                              ║ ║                                                                 ║ ╚═════════════════════════════════════════════════════════════════╝
-╚═════════════════════════════════════════════════════════════════╝